Word Readability Statistics and Alternatives

 Word Readability Statistics

-Most people focus on the Readability section unless you sell stories by the word or are a content farm.
+Most people focus on the lower Readability section unless you sell stories by the word or are a content farm.
 These metrics provide quick feedback about your writing in relation to your intended audience.
-For example, in the screen snap above, the document’s reading level is written for someone in the 14th year of their education using the Flesch-Kincaid Grade formula.
-Don’t worry, it wasn’t this tutorial.
+For example, in the screen snap above, the document’s reading level is written for someone in the 14th year of their education using the Flesch-Kincaid Grade Level formula.
+Don’t worry, it wasn’t this article.

 In addition, many companies and organizations want authors to write to a specific grade level.
 Another common example is a school textbook, which is written for a specific grade.
 For example, the science book you had in the 3rd grade had different words and structure than the one you had in 10th grade.

-If you look at the Wikipedia entry for readability tests, you’ll see entries for more than a dozen tests.
+If you look at the Wikipedia entry for readability tests , you’ll see entries for more than a dozen tests.
 However, most word processors focus on the Flesh Reading Ease and Flesch Kincaid Grade Level scores.

 Many of these formulas are based on weighted combinations.
 A weighted combination implies the factors aren’t equally valued.
-For example, the “Total Words” item might have a higher or lower weighting than Total Sentences.
+For example, the Total Words item might have a different weight than Total Sentences.
 These factors include:

 • Total words